yuwenma/k8s-config-connector/dev/tools/controllerbuilder/tasks/example-commit-and-push.md

 * If a method or whole service needs to be implemented, create a subtask with CreateSubtask.
 * If there are other differences you don't know how to handle, call the "CreateSubtask" function with a description of the differences that you think should be fixed along with any suggestions on how to fix them.

-Please try to run the tests with the mocks for the script I just created.
-You can read `mock${SERVICE}/metadata.yaml` to get the test name, proto message name, and other information that might be helpful.
-If you don't find `mock${SERVICE}/metadata.yaml`, skip.
+Please try to run the tests with the mocks for the script I just created, called `mockfilestore/testdata/backup/crud/script.yaml`.
+I think the relevant implementation code is in `mockfilestore/backup.go`

 When you are done, please output a JSON result like this: